-A common question mental health professionals ask when they meet a client is what brought them to therapy, because the client’s purpose helps the therapist create a helpful plan.2 WebMD suggests making a list of your symptoms, including bothersome thoughts, emotions, behaviors, past experiences, and current situations and stressors.3
+A common question mental health professionals ask when they meet a client is what brought them to therapy, because the client’s purpose helps the therapist create a helpful plan for how the therapy sessions will go.2 Make a list of your symptoms, including bothersome thoughts, emotions, behaviors, past experiences, and current situations and stressors.
+While you don’t have to articulate a detailed list of your concerns and goals, knowing the general reason you are seeking therapy will help you feel ready for going to a therapist for the first time.

 To determine and express your “why,” your reason for seeking therapy and what you want out of it, actively engage in reflection rather than just letting vague ideas roll around in your mind.